 The genetic variation can also play a role in vitamin deficiencies.
 Specifically, elevated homocysteine levels often caused by the MTHFR gene variation have been associated with nutrient deficiencies in vitamins B2, B6, B9 (folate), and B12.

 It may seem like common sense to take a supplement to address a deficiency in folate, but not all sources of vitamin B9 are created equally.
-While vitamin B9 can be found naturally in foods in the form of folate, it can also be found in the form of folic acid, a manufactured version of folate that is present in most bargain-priced multivitamins, as well as often added to processed foods.
+While vitamin B9 can be found naturally in foods in the form of folate, it can also be found in the form of folic acid, a manufactured and synthetic version of folate that is present in most bargain-priced multivitamins, as well as often added to processed foods.

-Unfortunately, folic acid can be highly problematic for individuals with the MTHFR gene variation, as they may have a difficult time processing this form of folate.
+Unfortunately, synthetic folic acid can be highly problematic for individuals with the MTHFR gene variation, as they may have a difficult time processing this form of folate.
 Some professionals claim that this type of synthetic folate may even cause a build-up in the body, leading to toxicity.

 Correlation Between the Genetic Variation and Hashimoto’s